kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. Bradykinin
 	E. Substance P

-#### Answer: ?
+#### Answer: B. Atrial natriuretic peptide - ?

 ### Q2.94
-A patient has an immunological tubulointerstitial disease process that has destroyed the juxtaglomerular apparatus in his kidneys.
+A patient has an immunological tubulointerstitial disease process that has _destroyed the juxtaglomerular apparatus_ in his kidneys.
 Which of the following abnormalities will be seen in this patient?

-	A. Hyperaldosteronism
+	A. HyPERaldosteronism
-	B. Hyperkalaemia
+	B. HyPERkalaemia
 	C. Increase in angiotensin II
-	D. Metabolic alkalosis
+	D. Metabolic alkalosis - F
 	E. Loss of H+ in the urine

-#### Answer: ?
+#### Answer: A. HyPERaldosteronism - ?

 ### Q2.95
 After coronary artery bypass surgery (CABG) a 56-yo man develops atelectasis of both lung bases.
 The physiotherapist advises him that deep inspiration following by gradual expiration will be good for him.
-Which of the following events takes place during deep inspiration?
+Which of the following events _takes place during deep inspiration_?

 	A. The pressure gradient between the peripheral veins and the right atrium decreases
-	B. Pulmonary blood volume decreases
+	B. Pulmonary blood volume decreases - F
 	C. Cardiac output of the right ventricle increases
-	D. Cardiac output of the left ventricle increases
+	D. Cardiac output of the left ventricle increases - F
 	E. Venous return to the left atrium increases

-#### Answer: ?
+#### Answer: E. Venous return to the left atrium increases - ?
+- RILE = RIGHT Inspiration, LEFT Expiration

 ### Q2.96
 A patient with low systemic vascular resistance after surgery is started on an infusion of a vasoconstrictor agent.
-Which of the following effects is likely to be produced by the vasoconstrictor agent in this patient?
+Which of the following effects is likely to be _produced by the vasoconstrictor agent_ in this patient?

 	A. Increased end-diastolic volume
 	B. Decreased preload